android/games-samples/trivialkart/trivialkart-unity/README.md

 ### Setting up receipt obfuscation

+**NOTE** If the Services menu does not appear in your Unity menu bar, try uninstalling and reinstalling the In App Purchasing package from the Unity Package Manager.

-1. Select `Window -> Unity IAP -> Receipt Validation Obfuscation` from the Unity menu bar.
+1. Select `Services -> Unity IAP -> Receipt Validation Obfuscation` from the Unity menu bar.
 2. Paste the Base64-encoded public key you retrieved from the Google Play Developer console into the text box.